jonnor/machinehearing/tinymlEMEA2021/presentation.md

 ::: notes

-Possible for skilled operator
+Listening to the 1st crack is done by many professional roasters

-Requires constant attention.
-3 minute period Variability between operators, over time
+It requires constant attention over a 3 minute period

+This makes it quite tedious to do

+Different operators may also mark the 1st crack time a bit differently,

+leading to inconsistencies

+With Soundsensing we can automate this machine listening task

 :::